DragonSpit/HPCsharp/README.md

 \* overflow exception is possible\
 \*\* Linq doesn't implement BigInteger.Sum(), used .Aggregate() instead, which doesn't speed-up with .AsParallel()

-HPCsharp includes long[] and ulong[] summation, which do not throw an overflow exception while producing a perfectly accurate result.
+All integer summations (unsigned and signed) including long[] and ulong[] arrays, do not throw overflow exceptions, while producing a perfectly accurate result.

 For more details, see several blogs on various aspects:
 - [Better C# .Sum() in Many Ways](https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/ "Better C# .Sum() in Many Ways")